johnthebelovedcoder/ContraLock/apps/ai-service/README.md

-# Delivault AI Service
+# ContraLock AI Service

-This service handles all AI-powered features for the Delivault platform as described in the PRD.
+This service handles all AI-powered features for the ContraLock platform as described in the PRD.

 ## Features
 - Smart milestone generation based on project descriptions